VisionsOfficial/candidate-backend-test/INSTRUCTIONS.md

 to install packages.

-Don't forget to set your env variables based on the .env.sample provided
+Don't forget to set your env variables based on the .env.sample provided and modify value to match your config

 ```bash
 cp .env.sample .env